Sebastiaan-Alvarez-Rodriguez/SwarmTorrent/README.md

  1. Make connection factory type to allow us to use generic connection objects, while the driver code below handles TCP/UDP/INET type connections

 Files:
- 1. Make basic tracker-table implementation in [`/src/shared/torrent`](/src/shared/torrent), so peers can connect to trackers.
-Make table binary preferably.
- 1. Define the 'file fragments'
- 1. Make checksum table for file fragments
- 1. Create the rest of the file: (advisory) name, length
+ 1. Implement the SwarmTorrent file structures (IMPLEMENTED) (NOT TESTED)
+ 1. Implement FileInfo structures to split a file into Fragments and to keep track of the received fragments (IMPLEMENTED) (NOT TESTED)
+ 1. Implement FragmentHandler to handle the sending and receiving of fragments, and reading/ writing them from the right file.
+(IMPLEMENTED) (NOT TESTED)
  1. (Bonus) Make basic filestructure description, so we can send a directory instead of just 1 file.
+(NOT STARTED)

 ## Peers
 Peers form the largest part of torrent networks.